MicrosoftDocs/architecture-center/docs/example-scenario/data/geospatial-data-processing-analytics-azure-content.md

   But [other solutions also exist for processing and scaling geospatial workloads with Azure Databricks][Processing Geospatial Data at Scale With Databricks].

-- [Vector tiles][Mapbox Vector Tile specification] provide an efficient way to visualize GIS data on maps.
+- [Vector tiles][Mapbox Vector Tile specification] provide an efficient way to display GIS data on maps.
 This solution uses PostGIS to dynamically query vector tiles.
 This approach works well for simple queries and result sets that contain well under 1 million records.
 But in the following cases, a different approach may be better:

   - Your queries are computationally expensive.
   - Your data doesn't change frequently.
-  - You're visualizing large data sets.
+  - You're displaying large data sets.

   In these situations, consider using [Tippecanoe][GitHub - mapbox/tippecanoe] to generate vector tiles.
 You can run Tippecanoe as part of your data processing flow, either as a container or with [Azure Functions][Introduction to Azure Functions].
 You can make the resulting tiles available through APIs.